Machine Learning Model Deployment: A Practical Guide for 2024

 - Integration with Google Cloud Services: Integrates with other Google Cloud services like BigQuery and Cloud Storage.

 Use Case: A company uses Google Cloud extensively and wants to deploy their machine learning models within the Google Cloud ecosystem.
-They want to leverage Google’s AI capabilities and benefit from its integration with other Google Cloud services.
+They want to Google’s AI capabilities and benefit from its integration with other Google Cloud services.

 Azure Machine Learning